 When you invest in an ETF, you don’t hold all the assets of the ETF directly.
 Instead, you purchase units in the ETF.
 Each unit holds a proportion of all the securities.
 The units are created by an authorised participant (AP) and the number of units available can be increased or decreased depending on demand.
 This process is called creation and redemption.

 You can see how an ETF performs by looking at its net asset value (NAV) compared to its unit price.
 The NAV is the value of its underlying assets.

 An AP buys assets and then exchanges them with the ETF for units.
 These units can then be traded on the ASX.
 This process is called creation.

 Creation when units trade at a premium

 If the ETF is trading on the ASX for a higher price than its NAV, then it’s trading at a premium.
-To bring the ETF price in line with its NAV, the AP can purchase assets and sell them to the ETF in exchange for more units.
+The AP can purchase assets and sell them to the ETF in exchange for more units to bring the ETF price in line with its NAV.
 This is creation and increases the number of units available for sale, bringing the ETF’s price down until it is equal to the NAV.